gravitl/netmaker-docs/pro/rac.rst

 Following the above instructions, you can run RAC from your Linux desktop environment launcher or from the command line using the `remote-client` command.

 For Mac, You can download the mac installer from the fileserver link above and run it.
+Because the app needs to be run as root, when you open the application from the applications folder, it will run a script that opens the application with elevated privileges.

 For Windows, you can download the remote-access-client_86.msi installer and run it to install on your windows machine.
+The app will need to be run as administrator.
+Right click on the desktop icon after installation and click on ``run as administrator``.

 ******************
 Quick Start